 RV Trip Wizard is a handy tool for planning routes.
 You can use the wizard to map out a trip, find campgrounds along the way (and their ratings), track costs, and locate points of interest in the area you’re visiting.

-One of RV Trip Wizard’s most lovable features is its user-friendly interface.
 You don’t need to install anything on the computer; simply visit the website, log-in with your membership information, and you’ll come to this screen, where you can either create a new trip or open your saved routes:

 The map includes over 17,000 campgrounds across the United States and Canada.